prashantxy/Nasa-space-app-2024/README.md

     python game.py
     ```

-## Usage

-Once the project is set up and running, you can access the web app by navigating to `http://localhost:3000` in your web browser.
-From there, you can explore the educational games, learn from the ML models, and participate in the blockchain reward system.

-## Contributing

-We welcome contributions to this project!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get involved.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.